 Jorge Velasquez succeeds by developing a life of faith, leadership, and achievement

 Jorge doesn’t want his past to define his future.
-He points to other kids on the Lakeland campus who have influenced his personal growth and development.
+He points to other kids on the Lakeland development.

 “I have seen how some other students are able to stay positive despite the many difficult circumstances they have experienced in life.
 I made a conscious decision that I am going to stay positive as well,” Jorge said.

 Jorge attends Kathleen High School where he is an honor student, receiving mostly all A’s.
 His academic strengths are in math and science.
 For this reason many people think he may pursue engineering.

 However, like many kids his age, he’s not quite sure what he wants to do after he graduates from high school.
 He has wide and has expressed interest in maybe becoming a chef.

 He is also seriously considering majoring in psychology and working in law enforcement as a criminal profiler.